cloudfoundry/docs-bosh/content/monitoring.md

 NATS monitoring requires BOSH version `268.4+` and can be enabled by setting the director property `enable_metrics_endpoint` to `true` as described [here](https://bosh.io/jobs/nats?source=github.com/cloudfoundry/bosh#p%3dnats.enable_metrics_endpoint).
 The monitoring endpoint is exposed locally on the director VM.
 More information about it can be found in the [NATS documentation](https://nats.io/documentation/server/gnatsd-monitoring).

+---
+## NGINX {: #nginx }

+Nginx monitoring requires BOSH version `268.3+` and can be enabled by setting `enable_metrics_endpoint` to `true`.
+* Enable it for the director [here](https://bosh.io/jobs/director?source=github.com/cloudfoundry/bosh#p%3ddirector.nginx.enable_metrics_endpoint).
+Metrics will be available locally on the director VM at the configured [director nginx port](https://bosh.cloudfoundry.org/jobs/director?source=github.com/cloudfoundry/bosh#p%3ddirector.port).
+* Enable it for a director with a local blobstore [here](https://bosh.io/jobs/blobstore?source=github.com/cloudfoundry/bosh#p%3dblobstore.nginx.enable_metrics_endpoint).
+Metrics will be available locally on the director VM at the configured [blobstore nginx port](https://bosh.io/jobs/blobstore?source=github.com/cloudfoundry/bosh#p%3dblobstore.port).

+More information about the endpoint can be found in the [NGINX documentation](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).